 Upper body resistance band workout

-Resistance band exercises for arms: Seated Row (back, rear shoulders and biceps)
+Resistance band exercises for arms: Seated Row (back, rear shoulders, and biceps)

 These first two exercises are probably my biggest go-to resistance band exercises.
 This is because it’s difficult to work the upper back muscles effectively with bodyweight alone.
-Dumbbells, barbells, machine weights, or a pull-up bar is usually needed.
+Dumbbells, barbells, machine weights, or a pull-up bar are usually needed.

 Bent over row – intermediate/advanced (back, rear shoulders, biceps)